-Maas Lloyd N.V. is a 100% subsidiary of Hampden Insurance Group (HIG) B.V. and is active on the Property & Casualty (P&C) market.
+N.V.
+Schadeverzekeringsmaatschappij Maaslloyd (Maaslloyd) is a 100% subsidiary of Halcyon Insurance Group (HIG) B.V., which is a 100% subsidiary of Dutch Insurance Group B.V., which is owned by a consortium led by Capital A per the 9th of December 2022.
+Maaslloyd is active on the Property & Casualty (P&C) market.

-On December 31 2021 the Supervisory Board of Maas Lloyd consists of 4 members:
+On December 31 2022 the Supervisory Board of Maaslloyd consists of 3 members: